newlivehung123123/digital_minds_hackathon/README.md

 | S1 | Ryff well-being scale, as a state measure | no | no |

 I5 was never implemented.
-I6 was fielded and its four interview questions are not outcome-indexed, so it produces transcripts rather than scores, which is why 11,400 of the 11,528 responses enter the crossed array and 128 do not.
-S1 items are under licence and could not be obtained inside the sprint, and `run_study.py` skips it loudly rather than letting a zero count pass for a design choice.
-All three are reported as specified and unfielded rather than quietly dropped.
+I6 was fielded and its four interview questions are not outcome-indexed, so it produces transcripts but not scores, which is why 11,400 of the 11,528 responses enter the crossed array and 128 do not.
+S1 items are under licence and could not be obtained inside the sprint, and `run_study.py` skips it loudly instead of letting a zero count pass for a design choice.
+All three are reported as specified and unfielded but not quietly dropped.
 The instrument facet therefore has five levels, not eight, and `score.py` is where that is enforced.